 Gavin T. Murphy keeps a blog on ilovebipolar.com and he looks to Ignatian Spirituality for strength and inspiration.

 I have recently returned from a conference on Psychology and the Spiritual Exercises in Loyola, Spain and I am charged with new material for the upcoming Spirituality and Mental Health feature page.
 Today I draw from my experience of engaging in a contemplation on ‘The Resurrection of Christ, and His First Apparition’ as laid out in the Exercises.
 I believe it has a crucial insight into the theme of relationality or relationships central to Ignatius’s viewing of things.
 I hope this accompanies young people in the creation of a hope-filled future.

 In my imagination, I saw how Mary, the mother of God, experienced so much pain from the death of her son but more importantly how she stayed faithful in prayer.
-She received great joy when Christ appeared to her and they warmly kissed and embraced each other.
+She received great joy when Christ appeared to her and they felt a nearness and closeness to each other.
 Mary seemed to say, “The pain was almost too much to bear,” and Jesus replied, “It’s ok, It’s ok”.
 Jesus knew the pain of Mary, and he didn’t brush by it when she tells him about her experience.
 Instead, he let her describe the detail of her pain, e.g., her agony in seeing Jesus on the cross, her sense of helplessness, her own doubts about the Father’s plan for her son.
 Jesus listened intently: he genuinely mirrored her painful facial expression; he was patient in receiving her every word.

 Then, Jesus enabled his mother to move on to another emotional experience.
 Slowly, at Mary’s prompting, she began to smile in consolation on seeing her risen son.
-A bit like when she accepted what the angel told her all those years ago about becoming the mother of God.
+A bit like when she believed what the angel told her all those years ago about becoming the mother of God.
 Jesus smiled with her in the room of this first apparition.
 At the same time, they were moved with compassion for others who were suffering from the death of Jesus and not yet seeing or feeling his resurrected presence.